Application deadline for incoming class of 2024: December 15th, 2023

-Prospective student visits (by invitation only): Dates TBA in Jan/Feb 2024
+Prospective student visits (by invitation only): Late Feb 2024

 Our research in Medicinal Chemistry encompasses questions related to drug metabolism and disposition, drug design, and disease mechanism.
 Broadly speaking, we seek to understand how drugs and toxins interact with their biological targets and with detoxifying enzymes and transporters, as well as to uncover the chemical and biochemical bases of cardiovascular, degenerative, developmental and infectious diseases.

 We have 8 faculty running active research labs tackling health-related problems at the interface of chemistry and biology.
 Our department is internationally recognized for work on the mechanism and kinetics of xenobiotic metabolism by cytochrome P450s (CYPs) and other detoxification enzymes.
 CYPs metabolize most drugs used in the clinic, and their dysfunction is linked to harmful drug-drug interactions, inflammation, cancer, heart disease, and impaired neurodevelopment.
 Recently, our research has diversified into other areas of biochemistry, pharmaceutical chemistry, biophysics and chemical biology.
 Some faculty study therapeutic antibodies, peptides and other biologics, which are revolutionizing clinical practice.
 Other faculty study virology with the goal of developing better vaccines and treatments for diseases like HIV/AIDS and influenza, or neurodegeneration with the goal of improving the diagnosis and treatment of dementias like Alzheimer’s disease.
 Our faculty also develop new analytical techniques, such as mass spectrometry methods to characterize lipids, metabolites and glycoproteins more quickly and sensitively than ever before.
 Learn more about each lab’s research here.